alexanha/Tunnel/README.md

 Tunnel is a set of scripts that simplify launching remote *Mathematica* kernels where all established MathLink connections are automatically tunneled through a secure shell connection.
+For Linux environments it also eases the submission of jobs to the Sun Grid Engine (via qsub).

 Features
 --------